-Lyn Barron: Her Movies, Marriage, and Life Beyond Hollywood
+Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 | Full Name | Lyn Barron Weber (also credited as Lynne Barron) |